SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/mouse_and_keyboard_actions_in_detail.en.md

   {{< / code-panel >}}
 {{< / code-tab >}}

-You can simulate mouse clicking on e if it's visible and has a height and width that are greater than 0:
+You can simulate mouse clicking on e if it is visible and has a height and width that are greater than 0:

 {{< code-tab >}}